HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Cloud Computing/Cloud Developer.md

 Welcome to the Cloud Developer Interview Preparation !
 This resource is designed to help you ace your Cloud Developer interviews with confidence.

+Information Technology (IT) is a rapidly evolving field that encompasses the use of technology to manage and process information.
+One significant aspect of IT is cloud computing, which refers to the delivery of computing services over the internet.
+Cloud computing enables businesses and individuals to access and store their data and applications on remote servers instead of on local devices.
+Within the realm of cloud computing, there is a growing demand for skilled professionals known as cloud developers.
+These professionals specialize in creating, implementing, and maintaining cloud-based applications and systems.
+Cloud developers possess a strong understanding of programming languages, cloud platforms, and software development methodologies to ensure the efficient and secure functioning of cloud-based technologies.

 ## 🚀 Overview

 Whether you're a seasoned Cloud Developer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Cloud Developer interviews to help you prepare and succeed.